amandakarina/terraform-google-cloud-run/examples/secure_cloud_run_standalone/README.md

 * Creates KMS Keyring and Key for Cloud Run usage at security project.
 * Creates a Cloud Run service at service project.

+## Usage

+To provision this example, run the following from within this directory:

+- Rename `terraform.example.tfvars` to `terraform.tfvars` by running `mv terraform.example.tfvars terraform.tfvars` and update the file with values from your environment.
+- `terraform init` to get the plugins.
+- `terraform plan` to see the infrastructure plan.
+- `terraform apply` to apply the infrastructure build.

+### Clean up

+- Run `terraform destroy` to clean up your environment.

 ## Assumptions and Prerequisites

 This example assumes that below mentioned prerequisites are in place before consuming the example.